Online Learning Resources

 - Keep up!

-Learning online anytime, especially during the COVID-19 pandemic, means you’ll be using technology a lot.
+For effective online learning, a solid grasp of technology is essential.
 Use this guide to get started using some of MSUM’s core technology tools.
-Contact Information Technology Services if you need any assistance from MSUM IT support staff.
+Contact Information Technology if you need any assistance from MSUM IT support staff.

 Email: Stay Connected